yizeng/yizeng.me/_posts/2013-06-15-setup-a-selenium-webdriver-ruby-project-on-travis-ci.md

 layout: post
 title: "Setup a Selenium WebDriver Ruby project on Travis CI"
-description: "How to setup an automated UI testing project on Travis CI using Selenium WebDriver Ruby binding with headless PhantomJS."
+description: "How to setup an automated UI testing project on Travis CI using Selenium WebDriver Ruby binding with headless Chrome."
 categories: [tutorials]
-tags: [github, phantomjs, ruby, selenium webdriver, travis-ci]
+tags: [github, ruby, selenium webdriver, travis-ci]
-last_updated: April 20, 2014
+last_updated: October 21, 2017
 redirect_from:
   - /2013/06/15/
 ---